BjarniLeifs/Amarok/README.md

         practices.

     7. It is possible to get extra points for the following
         1. More build targets (0,5 point per item, never more than 1 for this part) Code coverages
                 Code inspection
                 Integrate database

         2. Run focused integration or End-to-end tests (e.g. Selenium).
 It is necessary to run this on external staging server (e.g. Heroku).
 To run integration test the application needs to connect to external system e.g. database.
 To run end-toend test the system needs to have GUI (e.g. webUI).
 (1 point)

         3. Use Automated Continuous Integration Server (e.g. Travis).
 (1 point)

         4. Continuous Delivery.
 For each code change the CI server runs these steps:

-            Run build script (all targets)
+            * Run build script (all targets)
-            Run unit and integration tests (if you have integration tests) Deploy on staging and run End-to-end tests.
+            * Run unit and integration tests (if you have integration tests)
+            * Deploy on staging and run End-to-end tests.
-            Deploy to production server.
+            * Deploy to production server.
-            Only continue next step if previuous step is success Generate feedback to developer
+            * Only continue next step if previuous step is success
+            * Generate feedback to developer

         5. Something else ...
 Surprise me !!!

-Grade
 ---

+####Grade
+---
 Solving parts 1-6 perfectly will together give a grade of 6, it's ok to have all targets in build script manual.
 In order to get a 10, you'll need to solve at least 4 extra points.

-Return form
 ---

+####Return form

     1. URL of root of the project in the source control system